Erick Christopher Sebayang

 Erick Christopher Sebayang (born July 30, 1983 in Indonesia) is a retired Indonesian professional basketball player.
-He plays for Pelita Jaya Esia Jakarta of the Indonesian basketball league.
+He was known playing for Pelita Jaya Esia Jakarta of the Indonesian Basketball League.
 He is also a member of the Indonesia national basketball team.

 Sebayang competed for the Indonesia national basketball team at the FIBA Asia Championship 2009 for the first time.
 He led the team in assists for the tournament with 1.6 per game.